Carpetbagger: Mississippi

-Albert T. Morgan, the Republican sheriff of Yazoo, Mississippi, received a brief flurry of national attention when insurgent white Democrats took over the county government and forced him to flee.
+Albert T. Morgan, Republican sheriff of Yazoo, Mississippi, received a brief flurry of national attention when insurgent white Democrats took over the county government and forced him to flee.
 He later wrote Yazoo; Or, on the Picket Line of Freedom in the South (1884).

 On November 6, 1875, Hiram Revels, a Mississippi Republican and the first African American U.S. Senator, wrote a letter to U.S. President Ulysses S. Grant that was widely reprinted.
-Revels denounced Ames and Northerners for manipulating the Black vote for personal benefit, and for keeping alive wartime hatreds:
+Revels denounces Ames and Northerners for manipulating the Black vote for personal benefit, and for keeping alive wartime hatreds:

 Since reconstruction, the masses of my people have been, as it were, enslaved in mind by unprincipled adventurers, who, caring nothing for country, were willing to stoop to anything no matter how infamous, to secure power to themselves, and perpetuate it...My people have been told by these schemers, when men have been placed on the ticket who were notoriously corrupt and dishonest, that they must vote for them; that the salvation of the party depended upon it; that the man who scratched a ticket was not a Republican.
 This is only one of the many means these unprincipled demagogues have devised to perpetuate the intellectual bondage of my people...The bitterness and hate created by the late civil strife has, in my opinion, been obliterated in this state, except perhaps in some localities, and would have long since been entirely obliterated, were it not for some unprincipled men who would keep alive the bitterness of the past, and inculcate a hatred between the races, in order that they may aggrandize themselves by office, and its emoluments, to control my people, the effect of which is to degrade them.

-Elza Jeffords, a lawyer from Portsmouth, Ohio who fought with the Army of the Tennessee, remained in Mississippi after the conclusion of the Civil War.
+Elza Jeffords, a lawyer from Ohio who fought with the Army of the Tennessee, remained in Mississippi after the conclusion of the Civil War.
 He was the last Republican to represent that state in the U.S. House of Representatives, serving from 1883 to 1885.
-He died in Vicksburg, Mississippi 16 days after he left Congress.
-The next Republican congressman from the state was not elected until 80 years later in 1964: Prentiss Walker of Mize, Mississippi, who served a single term from 1965 to 1967.
+He died in Vicksburg, 16 days after he left Congress.
+The next Republican congressman from the state was not elected until 80 years later in 1964: Prentiss Walker of Mize, who served a single term from 1965 to 1967.